 - Form relationships with related businesses that service the same clients (other Professional Organizers, closet companies, interior designers, senior living coordinators, real estate agents, social workers, etc.)

 Recommended Reading: How I Started my Organizing Career

-- PERFECT FOR STORAGE - Fits perfectly in almost all standard drawer sizes.
-This set of drawer organizers will keep your drawers tidy in the kitchen, bathroom, and at the office.
+- PERFECT FOR STORAGE - This kitchen drawer divider fits perfectly in almost all standard drawer sizes.
+This set of adjustable & expandable kitchen drawer organizers will keep your drawers tidy in the kitchen, bathroom, and office.
 Have your kids use this in their dresser drawers to keep their socks and underwear manageable.

-- ADJUSTABLE LENGTHS - Kitchen drawer dividers are perfectly designed to fit into every drawer, these drawer dividers expand from 17.5" to 22" and are 2 5/8" high.
-They can be placed vertically or horizontally, and even stacked in the drawer.
+- ADJUSTABLE LENGTHS - This bamboo drawer dividers expandable and adjustable design fits every drawer.
+These drawer dividers expand from 17.5" to 22" and are 2 5/8" high.
+They can be placed vertically or horizontally and even stacked in the drawer.

-- BEAUTIFUL LOOK - Water-resistant bamboo that wipes down easily with a damp cloth.
-The bamboo drawer organizer makes everything look beautiful and better organized.
-It will match almost any decor.
+- STYLISH AND FUNCTIONAL - Our bamboo drawer organizer combines practicality with elegance.
+Crafted from water-resistant bamboo, it is easy to clean with a simple wipe of a damp cloth.
+This organizer makes everything look beautiful and better organized and will match almost any decor.

-- EASY INSTALLATION - Each drawer divider has a built in spring to keep them in place and easy adjustment to meet your changing needs.
+- EASY INSTALLATION - Each kitchen drawer organizer has a built-in spring to keep them in place and easy adjustment to meet your changing needs.
 Great sock drawer organizer or dresser drawer dividers.

 5. Follow a System

 Organizing for a living is very different than organizing for yourself.
 One of the main differences is that you are expected to take your client from A to Z in a concise time period.

 When you’re at home, you can move at whatever pace you want to and you can go in whatever order you want.
 When working for a client, you only have a specific amount of time and you need to be methodical.